luyadev/luya.io/docs/guide/admin/mvc.md

 ## Generate custom controller and view

-Let´s assume you have already registered your admin module ([[/guide/admin/intro]]).
+Let´s assume you have already registered your [admin module](intro.md).
 Next let´s create a new controller in the `controllers` folder of your admin folder:

 ```php
 <?php